-The senior management structure of the Council at 31st March 2021 is set out below:
+The senior management structure of the Council at 31 March 2021 is set out below:

-During June 2020, the Chief Executive implemented a restructure of LMT following the departure of the Strategic Director of Finance, Governance and Support and the early retirement of the Executive Director of Growth & Place.
-The Chief Finance Officer (S151) role was replaced by a Director of Finance post reporting directly to the Chief Executive.
-The Executive Director post was not replaced and instead its direct reports, the Director of Regeneration and Director of Environment & Community Services, are now line managed by the Chief Executive.
+During June 2020, the Chief Executive implemented a restructure of Leadership Management Team (LMT) following the departure of the Strategic Director of Finance, Governance and Support and the redundancy of the Executive Director of Growth & Place.
+The Strategic Director (Section 151 Officer) was replaced by a Director of Finance post covering a narrower portfolio of duties.
+The Executive Director post was not replaced and instead its direct reports, the Director of Regeneration and Director of Environment & Community Services, took on some of these duties.
+These are also now line managed by the Chief Executive.